TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-13.md

 ## Key terminology

 **Elastic Beanstalk**

+1. What is "subject" for?
+2. What does "subject" replace compared to how it was done before?
+3. Can i and how to combine "subject" with other services?
+4. What is "subject" for?
+5. What is the difference between "subject" and other similar services

 With AWS Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without worrying about the infrastructure that runs those applications.

 - You simply upload your applications.